 Hasan Ibn al-Haytham (أبو علي، الحسن بن الحسن بن الهيثم, c.
-965 – 1050) lived in Cairo during the Islamic Golden Age, and studied mathematics, physics, astronomy, philosophy and medicine.
-He was a proponent of the scientific method: the belief that any a scientific hypothesis must be verified using experiments or mathematical logic – centuries before European scientists during the Renaissance.
+965 – 1050) lived in Cairo during the Islamic Golden Age, and studied mathematics, physics, astronomy, philosophy, and medicine.
+He was a proponent of the scientific method: the belief that any scientific hypothesis must be verified using experiments or mathematical logic – centuries before European scientists during the Renaissance.

 Al-Haytham was particularly interested in optics and visual perception.
 He also derived a formula for the sum of fourth powers (

 Muhammad Al-Karaji (ابو بکر محمد بن الحسن الکرجی, c.
 953 – 1029) was a Persian mathematician and engineer.
-He was the first person to use prove by induction, which allowed him to prove the binomial theorem.
+He was the first person to use proof by induction, which allowed him to prove the binomial theorem.

 The Persian mathematician Muhammad Al-Khwarizmi (محمد بن موسى الخوارزمي, 780 – 850) lived during the golden age of the Muslim Abbasid regime in Baghdad.
 He worked at the “House of Wisdom”, which contained the first large collection of academic books since the destruction of the Library of Alexandria.

-Al-Khwarizmi has been called the “father of algebra” – in fact, the word algebra comes from the Arabic title of his most important book: “The Compendious Book on Calculation by Completion and Balancing”.
+Al-Khwarizmi has been called the “Father of algebra” – in fact, the word algebra comes from the Arabic title of his most important book: “The Compendious Book on Calculation by Completion and Balancing”.
 In it, he showed how to solve linear and quadratic equations, and for many centuries, it was the main mathematics textbook at European universities.